Around the world, election results sometimes take time to call

 On April 17, 2019, Indonesia held the world’s largest same-day direct presidential election, in which more than 192 million people were eligible to vote.
 It wasn’t until more than a month later that the winner, Joko Widodo, was announced — on May 21, one day ahead of schedule.

-The country’s voting process is a monumental democratic undertaking, with some 800,000 polling stations and 6 million election workers.
+The country’s voting process is a monumental democratic undertaking, with 800,000 polling stations and 6 million election workers.
 Unlike in the United States, the count is conducted largely in public and by hand.

 Sweden